k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_open_api_support.md

 The `tags` defined in the OpenAPI specification determine the list of Catalog schemas.
 Each dataset (endpoint) is placed under the schema that matches its tag.

-* The optional `schema` actor input, when provided, overrides the tags and sets a single schema name for all discovered datasets.
+* If `tags` is not defined in the Endpoint specification, the `schema` actor input is used.
-* If the OpenAPI specification contains no `tags` and the `schema` input is not provided, the actor throws an exception.
+* If there is neither `tags` nor the `schema` input, the actor throws an exception.

 Each entry under `paths` in the OpenAPI specification becomes a Catalog dataset, named after the endpoint path.